 Evangelism that serves this present age can help us spread the word: Everybody is God’s Somebody!
 And one does not need to “go to church” to receive this Christ-centered message.
 At the intersection of protests and praise may be the place where the church parks herself in order to aid our nation and world in understanding the gospel.
 To communicate the power of this good news, however, it will be important to embody that message in community—to be the church.

-About the Author: Dr. Adam L. Bond is Associate Professor of Historical Studies and the Director of the Center for Lifelong Learning and Leadership at the Samuel DeWitt Proctor School of Theology of Virginia Union University.
+About the Author: Adam L. Bond is Associate Professor of Historical Studies and the Director of the Center for Lifelong Learning and Leadership at the Samuel DeWitt Proctor School of Theology of Virginia Union University.
+He was a 2017 Thompson Scholars keynote speaker.
 In addition to his responsibilities at the school, he is the Pastor of the Providence Baptist Church in Ashland, Virginia.

 Bond is a graduate of the University of Memphis (Bachelor of Professional Studies) and has earned degrees from the Samuel DeWitt Proctor School of Theology at Virginia Union University (Master of Divinity), and Marquette University (Master of Arts in Theology and Doctor of Philosophy in Religious Studies).
 An ordained minister in the American Baptist Churches USA (ABCUSA), he maintains a commitment to the local church and denominational life.
 He commits himself to being a resource person for students, congregations, and community groups.